While sitting in a hot tub can induce sweating and temporarily increase calorie expenditure, it does not directly burn fat.

 - In my experience, combining a balanced diet, consistent exercise, and incorporating natural fat-burning supplements can help achieve effective weight loss.

 Does Sitting In The Hot Tub Burn Fat?

-The science behind hot tub weight loss is all down to how the body reacts to external heat sources.
+The science behind hot tub weight loss lies in how the body responds to external heat sources.

-One study, in particular, found that sitting in hot water can trigger the heat shock protein 70 as a way to help treat metabolic disorders and obesity .
+A recent study found that soaking in hot water can stimulate heat shock protein 70 and interleukin-6 production, potentially aiding in treating metabolic disorders and obesity .

 Should You Go To The Hot Tub Before Exercising?

-No, you shouldn’t go to the hot tub before exercising.
-And there are two main reasons for this.
+You shouldn’t go to the hot tub before exercising for two key reasons.

 If you head to the hot tub before the gym, you have to get changed multiple times before you even start your warm-up.

 As a personal trainer, I recommend a proper muscle warm-up over substituting it with the hot tub.